JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 Section titled “OAuth flow (web app)”After GitHub (or credentials) login, NextAuth calls:

-curl -X POST http://localhost:5000/v1/create_or_login_user \ -H "Authorization: YOUR_AUTH_PROVIDER_PASSWORD" \ -H "Content-Type: application/json" \ -d '{ "id": "github-12345", "name": "ada", "email": "ada@example.com", "image": "https://avatars.githubusercontent.com/..." }'The Authorization value here is AUTH_PROVIDER_PASSWORD, not a JWT.
+curl -X POST http://localhost:5000/v1/create_or_login_user \ -H "Authorization: YOUR_WEB_BRIDGE_SECRET" \ -H "Content-Type: application/json" \ -d '{ "id": "github-12345", "name": "ada", "email": "ada@example.com", "image": "https://avatars.githubusercontent.com/..." }'The Authorization value here is WEB_BRIDGE_SECRET, not a JWT.
 Only your web server should hold this secret.
-It proves the request came from your auth layer, not a random client.
+It proves the request came from your auth layer.

 Response matches basic login: token, id, name, email.